 This format combines the comparison features of a bar chart with the proportional illustration of a pie chart.
 For example, the image below shows issues by type over month.
 The stacked bar chart below display what type of issues occurred, but stacks them over the month they happened in.

 Like the horizontal bar chart pictured above, this format just turns a regular stacked bar chart on its side.

 This format helps you track changes through time.
 Have sales of various instruments been increasing or declining?
-A line chart can show you in a flash.
-The image below tracks each instrument's sales over the period of a few months.
-You can click a square to see the records that comprise that figure.
+A line chart can visualize this easily.
+To drill down, you can click a point to see the records it represents.

-You can also display sets of values on the secondary (right-side) Y axis, in addition to any sets of values shown on the primary Y axis.
-The image below plots the daily volume of stock trading vs. close price from January to April 2015.
+You can also display two separate sets of values by adding a secondary (right-side) Y axis, in addition to the values you selected for the primary Y axis.

 The Line and bar chart combines the features of both a bar and a line chart in one visual plot.

 You can easily distinguish between line values and bar values, so this chart is a quick way to visually compare data sets that have different value ranges, like project cost in the millions and project hours in the thousands.
 It's also good for visualizing categorical data, like revenue by project type.

 You might use a line and bar chart to:

 see how projects stack up against an average